Campaign of the Month: October 2017

 Drawback: Knowledge of Night Doctor Surgery affords a great responsibility.
 If your identity is known, the Movement will call on your services frequently.
 For this reason, most Night Doctors use pseudonyms (usually a letter, like Dr. H), performing their services while masked.

 Effect: You have tasted a non-vampire’s blood and developed a strong connection to them as a result.
-You know whenever they’re in danger and can spend a Willpower point to coincidentally arrive on the scene in time to save them.
+You know whenever they’re in danger and can spend a Story Point to coincidentally arrive on the scene in time to save them.

 Allies are people you can go to for favors and assistance.
 They might be friends, relatives, or simple allies of convenience.
 Allies expect favors in return for their help, and the relationship is a basically equal one: you scratch their back and they scratch yours.
 An Ally holds Status (or an equivalent degree of personal aptitude) equal to (dots in this Background).
 If an Ally holds multiple types of Status, use the highest one to determine the Ally’s cost.